adrianmnh/dm-vm/project1/Notes/Transcipt.md

 github for version control, making my project portable

-OBS record my screen and Movie editor to collect all video snippets together
+OBS to record my screen and Movie editor to compile all video snippets together

 --- Add Transition CARD ---

 First up is the Conceptual Data

-This model features and overview of the business objects and rules such as
+This model features and overview of the business objects, which are the entities and their definitions

+as well as business rules.
+These rules are the foundation of the logical model, as they specify what each entity can or cannot do

 A film or MOVIE can be watched by a customer with a license through a movie stream